Spartan army: Classical period

 Spartan hoplites were often depicted bearing a transverse horsehair crest on their helmet, which was possibly used to identify officers.
 During the Archaic period, Spartans were armored with flanged bronze cuirasses, leg greaves, and a helmet, often of the Corinthian type.
 It is often disputed which torso armor the Spartans wore during the Persian Wars.
 However, it seems likely they either continued to wear bronze cuirasses of a more sculptured type or instead had adopted the linothōrax.
 During the later 5th century BC, when warfare had become more flexible, and full-scale phalanx confrontations became rarer, the Greeks abandoned most forms of body armor.
 The Lacedaemonians also adopted a new tunic, the exōmis, which could be arranged to leave the right arm and shoulder uncovered and free for action in combats.

 The Spartan's main weapon was the dory spear.
 For long-range attacks, they carried a javelin.
 The Spartiates were also always armed with a xiphos as a secondary weapon.
 Among most Greek warriors, this weapon had an iron blade of about 60 centimeters; however, the Spartan version was typically only 30–45 centimetres in length.
 The Spartans' shorter weapon proved deadly in the crush caused by colliding phalanxes formations – it was capable of being thrust through gaps in the enemy's shield wall and armor, where there was no room for the longer weapons.
 The groin and throat were among the favorite targets.
 According to Plutarch when a Spartan was asked why his sword was so short he replied, "So that we may get close to the enemy."
 In another, a Spartan complained to his mother that the sword was short, to which she simply told him to step closer to the enemy.
 As an alternative to the xiphos, some Spartans selected the kopis as their secondary weapon.
 Unlike the xiphos, which was a thrusting weapon, the kopis was a hacking weapon in the form of a thick, curved iron sword.
 The Spartans retained the traditional hoplite phalanx until the reforms of Cleomenes III when they were re-equipped with the Macedonian sarissa and trained in the phalanx style.

-Spartans trained in pankration, a famous martial art in Ancient Greece that consisted of boxing and grappling.
-Spartans were so adept in pankration that they were mostly forbidden to compete when it was inducted in the Olympic Games.